git/git.github.io/rev_news/drafts/edition-102.md

   obfuscating mechanisms.

-  In another email, Junio explained in more detail why it's more important to be able to tweek the author timestamp than the committer timestamp.
+  In another email, Junio explained in more detail why it's more important to be able to tweak the author timestamp than the committer timestamp.
 He also repeated that two environment variables were a good place for other security minded people to build on a quality "privacy enhancing `date` command" that could also be used